-- The right to have confirmation that the BRA is holding your data and that the BRA is processing your data lawfully
+- The right to have confirmation that the Association is holding the data and is processing it lawfully

 - The right to have the data corrected if it is inaccurate or incomplete

-- The right to have your data erased from the BRA files
+- The right to have the data erased from the Association’s files

-- The right to restrict how the BRA processes your data
+- The right to restrict how the Association processes the data

-- The right to object to how the BRA processes your data.
+- The right to object to how the Association processes the data

 There are six bases for lawful processing:

-e.g. the organisation has asked for and has received permission (with evidence) to hold information about the “data subject”
+e.g. the Association has asked for and has received permission (with evidence) to hold information about the Data Subject

-e.g. someone has signed up to membership, paid a membership fee, and has expectations that a service will be delivered.
+e.g. an individual has signed up to membership, paid a membership fee, and has expectations that a service will be delivered

-e.g. the organisation has a legal requirement to keep the data
+e.g. the Association has a legal requirement to keep the data